 1913 brought drastic change to the village.
 Robert Tomlinson died at 71 years old and, shortly afterwards, Grand Trunk Railway construction required that the village sawmill be demolished.
 The village was renamed Cedarvale and still exists today.

 By all accounts, Tomlinson genuinely respected the people he worked with.
 He had experienced colonialism firsthand in Ireland and disagreed with the federal government’s treatment of indigenous people.
-He used his privileged position, both within the Anglican Church and as a white man, to advocate on behalf of First Nations people, and Meanskinisht was an extension of that advocacy.
-At the same time, he thought indigenous beliefs were primitive and savage, and favoured those who converted to Christianity.
-Meanskinisht represents a common paradox: it was founded in order to preserve First Nations land rights, but also radically altered their spiritual beliefs and ways of life.
+Although he was a Christian missionary working in Canada at a time when colonial policies marginalized indigenous culture and religion at every turn, he used his privileged position, as a reverend, doctor and white man, to prosthelytize but also to advocate.
+Meanskinisht was an extension of that advocacy.
+Tomlinson’s “Holy City” represents a common paradox: it was founded in order to preserve First Nations land rights, but also radically altered their spiritual practices and way of life.

 Erika Loggin is a recent graduate from Simon Fraser University and will be continuing her studies this fall at the London School of Economics.
 She is the current Collections Researcher at Heritage Park.